mraveri/kiln-controller/docs/software_setup.md

 Then reboot the pi.

+Now turn on the wi-fi status led by giving:

+    sudo ./scrips/wifi_led

 Now we want the monitor to fire up when we start the raspberry sop we give:

     ./scrips/start-on-boot